We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 This isn't by chance, we purposefully designed and created plugins that would work particularly well with each other therefore helping us make a strong robust platform and provide useful plugins to our customers.

-Below we have created a few favourite plugin pairings that work extremely well with each other, but, before you find out about those I wanted to showcase how the platform works for two of our plugins, so you can get an idea of how they all talk to each other.
+Below we have created a few favourite plugin companions that work extremely well with each other, but, before you find out about those I wanted to showcase how the platform works for two of our plugins, so you can get an idea of how they all talk to each other.

 Exchange Rate Product Price Updates (ERPPU) and Monitor Woocommerce Product Updates (MWPU) are two of our popular plugins that both share lots of data.